google/docsy/userguide/content/en/docs/Updating/Convert-site-to-module.md

 ### Previous use of Docsy theme as git clone

-Simply remove the subdirectory ´docsy` inside your `themes` directory:
+Simply remove the subdirectory `docsy` inside your `themes` directory:

 ```
 rm -rf themes/docsy